-This portfolio primarily selects new natural gas generation to meet load growth and replace retiring existing capacity.
-This case incorporates the most economic retirement dates for the coal units, as discussed in Chapter 11, which includes the retirement of 3,800 MW of coal capacity by the end of the IRP planning period.
+This portfolio utilizes new natural gas generation to meet load growth and replace retiring existing capacity.
+This case incorporates the most economic retirement dates for the coal units, as discussed in Chapter 11, retiring 3,200 MW of coal capacity by 2029.
+As with all portfolios in DEP, existing expiring contracts are replaced with in-kind contracts to minimize need for newly constructed capacity.
 The base planning assumptions for expected renewable additions and interconnections, energy efficiency and demand response are also built into this plan, before a new resource is considered.
-Although no renewable resources were economically selected by the model, this case adds 2,700 MW of solar and solar plus storage throughout the IRP planning horizon.
-This plan also adds 150 MW of battery storage placeholders to the system in the early- to mid-2020s.
+Although no renewable resources were selected by the model, this case adds 2,000 MW of solar and solar plus storage throughout the IRP planning horizon.
+Portfolio A, with the considerable amount of intermittent renewable generation on the system, indicates that battery storage becomes economical in place of peaking CT capacity at the end of the study period.
+The Company already includes the addition of 140 MW of grid-tied battery storage placeholders in the early- to mid-2020s.
 These battery storage options have the potential to provide solutions for the transmission and distribution systems, while simultaneously providing benefits to the generation resource portfolio.
-Overall, this plan adds 4,300 MW of CC and CT gas capacity beginning in the winter of 2029 to ensure the utility can meet customer load demand.
+Overall, this plan adds 5,300 MW of CT and CC gas capacity beginning the winter of 2026 to ensure the utility can meet customer load demand.